kloimhardt/blog/docs/_posts/2025-03-30-py-clj-tiles.md

 I would go as far as to say: if the graphical representation of a program cannot be held clean, it has no practical purpose and one should either simplify the code snipped to be presented or switch language altogether.
 Thus I suggest to avoid striving for completeness of syntax coverage but keep the block representation of Clojure as simple as presented with all in all just three types of blocks.

 ## Summary and Outlook
-For some simple Python cases, clj-tiles graphics are more suitable than BlockPy.
-In the future, clj-tiles graphics might be made executable (not only with Clojure but also) in a Python environment.
-This would allow to present code snippets written in the different languages of  JavaScript, ClojureScript and Python in a uniform graphical manner.
+For some simple Python cases, clj-tiles is more suitable than BlockPy.
+As an outlook,, clj-tiles graphics could be made executable (not only with Clojure but also) in a Python environment.
+This would allow to present code snippets written in different languages in a uniform graphical manner, especially facilitating some transition from Python to Clojure.